-The defective drug attorneys at Bernstein Liebhard LLP are now offering free, no-obligation legal reviews to victims of posible Xeljanz side effects, including:
+The defective drug attorneys at Bernstein Liebhard LLP are now offering free, no-obligation legal reviews to victims of possible Xeljanz side effects, including:

-To contact our office for more information about filing a Xeljanze lawsuit, please call (888) 994-5118 today.
+To contact our office for more information about filing a Xeljanz lawsuit, please call (888) 994-5118 today.

-The U.S. Food & Drug Administration (FDA) approved Xeljanz (tofactinib) in 2012.
+The U.S. Food & Drug Administration (FDA) approved Xeljanz (tofacitinib) in 2012.
 However, the agency only cleared the drug for patients with moderate to severe active RA who had not responded to methotrexate.

 The FDA subsequently approved Xeljanz XR in 2016.
-Eventually, the agency would also expand tofactinib’s approved indications to include the treatment of psoriatic arthritis and ulcerative colitis.
+Eventually, the agency would also expand tofacitinib’s approved indications to include the treatment of psoriatic arthritis and ulcerative colitis.

 In February 2019, the FDA disclosed that the trial’s most recent analysis suggested Xeljanz patients taking the 10 mg twice-daily dose were more likely to suffer pulmonary embolism (a blood clots in their lungs) or die compared to either those taking the lower dose or TNF inhibitors.

-Filing a Xeljanz lawsuit may be the only way victims of these possible side effects can recover compensation for thei physical, financial, and emotional damages, such as:
+Filing a lawsuit against Pfizer may be the only way victims of alleged Xeljanz side effects can recover compensation for their physical, financial, and emotional damages, such as:

 Additionally, a Xeljanz lawsuit may allow surviving loved ones to recover compensation for:

-To win a case, however, potential plaintiffs must prove that Pfizer knew (or should have known) that tofacitinib was unreasonably dangerous and failed to provide patients with adequate safety warnings.
+However, to win a case, potential plaintiffs must prove that Pfizer knew (or should have known) that tofacitinib was unreasonably dangerous and failed to provide patients with adequate safety warnings.

-Obviously, pursuing a Xeljanze lawsuit is a complex undertaking.
+Obviously, pursuing a Xeljanz lawsuit is a complex undertaking.
 If you want to succeed, you need the assistance of product liability attorneys with extensive experience litigating drug injury claims.

 Bernstein Liebhard LLP has successfully represented hundreds of people seriously injured by dangerous drugs and medical devices.

-All consultations are free, and you won’t be obligated to retain our Firm if you do speak with a member our legal team.
-To learn more about filing Xeljanz lawsuit, simply call our office today, at .
+All consultations are free, and you won’t be obligated to retain our Firm if you speak with a member of our legal team.
+To learn more about filing a Xeljanz lawsuit, simply call our office today at (888) 994-5118.